Last Updated on January 20, 2023

 It is always better and recommended to bring some extra tent stakes with you depending on the tent type you are bringing and the conditions of the weather.
 Thus, you will find your tent is secured on the ground.

 This trick works better, especially if you have a heavy tent or a tent that is not freestanding and if the sand of the desert is soft.
 If your tent is not strong enough then there is a possibility that heavy wind can blow over and damage it.
 So, isn’t it better to think about these things early before going on camping in the desert?

 A breathable tent is always recommended while on desert camping.
 If the day is hot extremely, then there should be a way of flowing fresh air through the tent in order to keep your tent inside cool.
 Without it, there are also a few advantages like decreasing condensation.

 - Vents: Does not matter which type of tent you are bringing, there should be enough ventilation like floor and roof vents.
 The canvas tent I have talked about above is really breathable.

-- Folding sides: You will be allowed to roll the wall side up halfway in order to let the air flowing through the tent.
+- Folding sides: You will be allowed to roll the wall side up halfway in order to let the air circulation through the tent.

-Obviously, you will be wishing your desert camping tent to be durable.
+Obviously, you will be wishing your tent for desert camping to be a long-lasting tent.
 For that, your tent materials need to be durable.
 If your desert tent has thick and durable materials, then it will help your tent to stay longer with you.
 Without it, a tent that is made from durable materials is supposed to stand strongly against wind and heavy rainfall.
 So, invest a bit to get a high-quality tent that is made from durable materials.

 Regulator of tempareture